Biosecurity and Plant Health Policy

 - To carry out “Pest Risk Analysis” on the plant species we hold, to mitigate the risk of spreading pest & disease.

 What can you as the staffs of Provender Nurseries do to implement the Biosecurity & Plant Health policy?

-The staff are the most import part of this policy and we require them to carry out their roles to the best of their ability whilst taking the following into the scope of your roles;
+The staff are the most import part of this policy and we require them to carry out their roles to the best of their ability whilst taking the following on board within their roles;

 - Attend any training courses held internally or externally.

 - Be mindful of any problems around site and report them to the Nursery Manager.

 - Clean all tools after use to avoid any spread of diseases.

 - To check for any biosecurity & plant health issues.

 - Keep accurate records when any stock is sold or wasted and record the reasons why they were wasted.

 - Keep up to date on the changes in policies internally and government policies, by reading memos and asking questions.